 A. If your pARTner is released and you want to stay in touch, great!
 The re-entry process can be just as difficult as the prison sentence, so don’t assume that your support is no longer needed or wanted.
 It is often incredibly valuable at this difficult juncture.
 If you do decide to stay in touch, definitely let us know if there are ways we can support you or your pARTner during the re-entry process.
 If you no longer wish to stay in touch with your pARTner, gently communicate this to them and outline your reasons (lack of time, other commitments, wanting to prioritize other people serving time, etc).
 Use your best judgment and what you know about the person to determine how you want to communicate this.
 Let us know if you want to be matched up with someone else, and please ensure that your initial pARTner has access to all the re-entry support they need.
 We can point you or your pARTner towards resources, so don’t hesitate to ask!

-PAC and Prisoner Express will be creating a Facebook group for pARTner project participants.There, you’ll be able to share artwork, provide support to one another, and remain connected once pARTners are released.
+JAC has a community group on Facebook where pARTner project participants can share artwork, provide support to one another, and remain connected once pARTners are released.

 Q. What if my letters aren’t getting to my pARTner?